 Our nation's transportation system has allowed us a higher quality of life and expanded mobility, but the transportation sector is also a significant contributor to poor air quality and climate change.

 EDF supports innovative federal and state efforts that are reducing the negative impact of getting from one place to another.

-Transportation is the second largest source of greenhouse gas pollution in the United States, only behind the power sector.
+The transportation sector is the largest source of climate pollution in the United States.

-Our cars, trucks, ships and other vehicles also emit particle pollution when they burn gasoline and diesel, the most commonly used fuels.
+Our cars, trucks, ships and other vehicles also emit other dangerous types of air pollution – like particle pollution, which contributes to asthma attacks and lung disease – when they burn gasoline and diesel, the most commonly used fuels.

 Health and budget solutions

-Smart policies to clean up our transportation system are already paying off.
-By requiring more efficient vehicles, we can reduce air pollution, mitigate climate change, and make fewer trips to the gas pump.
+Smart policies promoting clean transportation are already paying off.
+By requiring more efficient vehicles, we can reduce air pollution, mitigate climate change, and save American families money at the gas pump.